Skip-Vision: Efficient and Scalable Acceleration of Vision-Language Models via Adaptive Token Skipping: Experiments

 \subsection{Training setup}

-For LLaVA and LLaVA-HD setting, we use input resolutions of 336 and a dynamic resolution ranging from 336 to 672, respectively, with CLIP ViT-L/336px~\cite{clip} as the vision encoder and LLaMA3 8B Instruct~\cite{llama3} as the backbone.
+For LLaVA and LLaVA-HD setting, we use input resolutions of 336 and a dynamic resolution ranging from 336 to 672, respectively, with CLIP ViT-L/336px~\cite{clip} as the vision encoder and LLaMA3 8B Instruct~\cite{llama3} as the backbone (additional comparisons under LLaVA-1.5-7B training setup are in the Appendix \ref{llava-1.5-exp}).
 For CoS setting, pretraining is conducted at 224 resolution, training only the multi-scale visual resampler with CLIP ViT-L/224px~\cite{clip}.
 The model processes 80 visual tokens, including 16 global and 64 local tokens, and scales to 336 and 1296 tokens during SFT.
 In SFT, the resolution increases to 448, and all model parameters are unfrozen for full optimization.

 In all experiments, we used a learning rate of $1e^{-3}$ for pre-training, which is reduced to $1e^{-5}$ during SFT.
 Training follows a cosine decay schedule after a $3\%$ warm-up phase.
 For skipped token selection, unless otherwise specified, the LLaVA setting includes 156 skipped tokens and 100 retained tokens, the LLaVA-HD setting has 576 skipped and 576 retained tokens, and the CoS setting consists of 256 skipped and 272 retained tokens.
 All skipped tokens undergo a token merging process to enhance efficiency.